 4️⃣Stir the pot and build the momentum.
 Get people fired up and make sure the winner gets their incentive real-time.
 This is what keeps people motivated to compete in the future.

-5 head-to-head challenges to fire up your team:
+5 head-to-head competition ideas to fire up your team:

 Description: Every 50 outbound calls earns a raffle ticket.
 Obviously, the more raffle tickets you have, the more likely you are to win, but it's still a game of chance.